 To manage these barriers, policymakers need specific remedies.
-To offset the implementation cost of circulars, it is suggested that the organization should subsidize and offer low-interest loans to the organization.
-Governments should also employ training and extension services to farmers in order to spread awareness of circular economy systems.
+To offset the implementation cost of circulars, it is suggested that the organization should subsidize and low-interest loans to the organization. offer Governments should also utilize training and extension services to educate farmers on the principles of circular economy systems.
 Market development is still another important consideration.
 Since its inception, the company has been steadily expanding its markets.Biochar and organic fertilizers are good examples of circular products that farmers will be encouraged to buy once their markets are expanded.
 The government can also introduce other forms of support formations for these products with the intention of making them popular as well as profitable.